 Five miles to the south of Woodhall Spa lies RAF Coningsby, a front line airbase.
-Coningsby is now home to 3, 11 and 29 Squadrons flying the Typhoon.
+Coningsby is now home to 3, 11, 12 and 29 Squadrons flying the Eurofighter Typhoon.

 Coningsby is also the home of the Fast Jet and Weapons Operational Evaluation Unit (FJ&WOEU), badged 41 Squadron.
-The squadron flies the Typhoon and the Tornado GR4.
+The squadron flies the Typhoon.

 Finally, RAF Coningsby is the home of the Battle of Britain Memorial Flight (BBMF).
-BBMF will be celebrating its 60th Anniversary on the 27th of April 2017.
+BBMF celebrated its 60th Anniversary on the 27th of April 2017.

 Avro Lancaster displaying the nose art of 61 Sqn's 'Mickey the Moocher in 2006.
-The Lancaster has since been repainted twice.
-First in the markings of 100 Sqn's 'Phantom of the Ruhr' and then 617 Sqns 'Thumper'.
+The Lancaster has since been repainted three times.
+First in the markings of 100 Sqn's 'Phantom of the Ruhr' and then 617 Sqns 'Thumper' and now .......

 The BBMF formed in 1957 and moved to RAF Coningsby in 1976, having previously been based at North Weald, Martlesham Heath, Horsham St Faith and Coltishall.
 BBMF now operates a Lancaster, five Spitfires and two Hurricanes.
 A Dakota and two Chipmunk aircraft are also on charge for crew training purposes.